What is bisexuality, why does it matter to mental health, and a response to this nonsense plebiscite…

 You might choose cake, you might choose pie, but since there would be an overreaction by those around you about even considering both desserts, you decide it’s best to just stick to a no dessert diet that people finds a little strange and you feel weird about but everyone is used to.

-One of my clients wrote this perfectly powerful metaphorical piece, and I asked her if I can share it because i’m sure many others can relate.
+One of my clients wrote that perfectly powerful metaphorical piece, and I asked her if I can share it because i’m sure many others can relate.
 Obviously, her situation is particular to her and the space she occupies with her family, friends and connections, but it opens up a huge conversation around bisexuality and identity.

 I myself identify as bisexual, or perhaps another term is pansexual.
 For me personally bisexual is the same as pansexual in that it means that I could potentially be attracted to any person on the gender spectrum.